axelchalon/axelchalon.github.io/0-book-review/_posts/2022-10-15-the-life-changing-magic-of-tidying-up-summary.md

 * empty your bag and pockets every day.
 ^
 # cherishing items
-* **cherish what you have**, what you have deliberately decided to keep and have in your custody. decide to keep based on whether you can cherish. use what you have decided to keep. use what you have. own less, cherish more. regularly thank your belongings and express appreciation and gratitude, treat them as being alive.
+* <a name="^cherish"></a>**cherish what you have**, what you have deliberately decided to keep and have in your custody. decide to keep based on whether you can cherish. use what you have decided to keep. use what you have. own less, cherish more. regularly thank your belongings and express appreciation and gratitude, treat them as being alive.
 	* contentment and joy can be achieved by cherishing more.
 	* regularly go through your belongings, even off-season ones.
 	* **make your possessions visible**, give them a spot that honors them, makes them shine. _things stored out of sight are dormant._ dormant items slowly die. you probably do not treasure the things that you forget you own because they are hidden away.